cfengine/documentation/manuals/enterprise-reporting/reporting-architecture.markdown

 located in `/var/cfengine/bin`.
 It is a daemon process that runs in the background, and is started by `cf-agent` through the `failsafe` policy.

-Every 5 minutes it wakes up to connect to the `cf-serverd` of each host via port 5308, and to download new data (delta report).
+`cf-hub` wakes up every 5 minutes, and connects to the `cf-serverd` of each host to download new data.
+Delta reports include new data in the last interval and a subset of variable information.
 A download of the complete set of data is performed every 6 hours.

-In addition, cf-hub runs a maintenance check and database cleanup routine every 6 hours, and collects data about its own performance, the status of the database and connectivity status for hosts.
+In addition, `cf-hub` runs a maintenance check and database cleanup routine every 6 hours, and collects data about its own performance, the status of the database and connectivity status for hosts.